 Travel: 3 Hours; Walking: Heavy

 After breakfast, we will start the day at the Nijo Castle.
 Built in 1603, it was the Kyoto home of Tokugawa Ieayasu, the first Tokugawa Shogun.
 The ostentatious style of construction was intended as a demonstration of Ieyasu’s prestige, and to signal the demise of the emperor’s power.
 The finest artists of the day filled the castle with delicate transom woodcarvings and paintings by the Kano School on sliding doors.
 One of the castle’s most intriguing features is the so-called “nightingale” floors.
 To protect the Shogun from real or imagined enemies, these floorboards creak when stepped on.
 Next we will visit Kinkaku-ji.
 Kinkaku-ji, also known as the Golden Pavilion, is one of Kyoto’s, as well as Japan’s, most recognizable attractions.
 The gleaming building covered in gold leaf seems to float on the aptly named Mirror Pond, especially on a sunny day.
 After lunch you will have some free time at Nishiki Koji.
 Nishiki Koji is a narrow, five block long shopping street lined by more than one hundred shops and restaurants.
 Known as “Kyoto’s Kitchen”, this lively retail market specializes in all things food related, like fresh seafood, produce, knives and cookware, and is a great place to find seasonal foods and Kyoto specialties, such as Japanese sweets, pickles, dried seafood and sushi.
 Following this free time, we will participate in an authentic tea ceremony.
 The regimented discipline of the tea ceremony has been practiced for more than 400 years, and at one time was considered mandatory for Samurai as an aid to train the mind.
-After the tea ceremony,, we will conclude our “Cultural Afternoon” by enjoying a “Rakugo in English” performance.
-Rakugo is a traditional Japanese verbal entertainment.
-The lone storyteller dressed in traditional Japanese clothing kneels on the stage while telling comical (or sometimes sentimental) story.
-Or, we will enjoy a calligraphy lesson where you can get an introduction to the complex world of Japanese calligraphy, and you will be able to try creating some characters yourself.
 Later, we will return to the ryokan.
 Breakfast at the ryokan and lunch at a local restaurant included.

 Travel: 1 Hours; Walking: Heavy

 Before leaving for the day, you will need to prepare your main luggage to be sent forward to the airport.
-If you would prefer to keep your luggage and take it with you to the airport, you can do so.
+If you would prefer to keep your luggage, you can do so.
 If you will be sending the luggage, you will need to keep enough items for three days/two nights.
 The luggage transfer forms will have been provided to you prior to this day, and you are responsible for paying for this transfer.
 After breakfast, we are off by train to the nearby city of Fushimi, one of the largest sake producing regions of Japan.
 Here we will visit the Fushimi Inari shrine.
 This Shinto Shrine, established in the 8th century, is famous for the long tunnels of vermilion torii gates straddling a network of trails leading to the top of the heavily forested Mt.
 Inari.
 We will then travel to the Higashiyama District.
 This area of narrow, cobblestone alleys with its temples, shrines, numerous shops and restaurants is truly enjoyable and relaxing.
 We will stop for lunch in the Higashiyama District.
 We will then visit the Yasaka Shrine, also known as the Gion Shrine.
 This shrine, built over 1350 years ago, is one of the most famous shrines in Kyoto.
 The shrine’s main hall combines the honden (inner sanctuary) and haiden (offering hall) into a single building.
 Next, we will walk to the famous Gion Geisha District.
 Here, you will see where the Geiko (in Kyoto they call themselves Geiko, not Geisha) and Maiko live and work.
 You may even see one on their way to one of their appointments.
-You will have free time for shopping or roaming around the Gion District before returning to the hotel.
+Next, we will have an opportunity to meet with a Maiko.
+The Maiko will perform a short dance, answer questions. and pose for photos with you.
 Breakfast at the ryokan and lunch at a Japanese restaurant are included.

 Travel: 1 Hours; Walking: Heavy